Sporif/CustomHooks/README.md

 # CustomHooks
-My own hooks for Vivaldi
+Just some hooks for Vivaldi

 You need [VivaldiHooks](https://github.com/justdanpo/VivaldiHooks) to use them.
 Simply add the files within \hooks to {instdir}\vivaldi\hooks.